AmpersandTarski/RAP/README.md

       sjo@laptop:~/RAP %
    ```
    By the way, to change the protection is not an elegant way and may be a security risk.
 Normally this file should have code 660, which means that only the owner and members of the group docker have read and write access.
 TODO: find out a better way to grant RAP4 access to the docker-socket.

-To gain access to phpmyadmin there are 2 user accounts: root and ampersand.
-Passwords for these accounts can be found in the .env file (see step 4).

 9. Step 8 should work without problems.
    When you set `DISABLE_DB_INSTALL` to `true` in your .env file, you have to make this known to the containers in RAP4.